IEAWindTask37/windIO/docs/source/developer_guide.rst

 The contributor should work with maintainers to establish a timeline for review and incorporating feedback.
 They should also keep a pull request up to date with the latest changes in the target branch.
+While the maintainer will ultimately determine whether a pull request is complete, contributors should push the process by providing information and requesting additional reviews.

 **Summary: Contributors should strive to make high quality changes and create pull requests that encourage an approval from reviewers.**